Bl4ckSh4rk/PKHeXFeebasLocatorPlugin/README.md

 ## How to use
 Put the plugin into the plugins folder in your PKHeX directory.

-Ruby, Sapphire and Emerald are support.
+Ruby, Sapphire and Emerald are supported.
 No Gen 4 support for now.